nguyentr17/nguyentr17.github.io/_pages/projects.md

 # Other Projects

-This is the other projects section.
-You can showcase various projects you've worked on.
+This page is to be updated.